There’s a new sensation sweeping the home organization and cleaning world… and it’s called the KonMari Method

 Why do I need an alternative to KonMari?

-As I mention above, the Mari Kondo method of tidying up isn’t for everyone.
+As I mentioned above, the Mari Kondo method of tidying up isn’t for everyone.
 But everyone does deserve to have a tidy home!
 Just because one method isn’t right for you, doesn’t mean that all organization and decluttering methods aren’t right for you.
 Keep trying until you find one that clicks!

 Do these alternatives really work?